 If a student does not enroll in any courses at CVTC for two or more consecutive semesters, the student will be required to reapply with Admissions.
-Students must abide by any changes in admission requirements and degree requirements
+Students must abide by any changes in admission requirements and degree requirements.

-Students must pass each 534 course, in sequence, within a given semester prior to starting the subsequent course.
 If a student does not earn a grade of C or better in 534-300, they will NOT be allowed to progress to 534-302 for their clinical course.

-T = Theory/Lecture

-C = Clinical
+T = Theory/Lecture L = Lab C = Clinical

-Criminal Justice-Law Enforcement 720 Academy - 30-504-2
+Criminal Justice Law Enforcement 720 Academy - 30-504-2

-Offered in Eau Claire • January, May, or August entry dates
+Offered in Eau Claire • August, January, or May entry dates in Eau Claire